When L&I Decides to Dump You, Who is Going to Stop Them?

 Checks are sent to the law office from L&I of the self-insured in two ways.
 They are either paper checks or ACH bank to bank transfers.

 These client checks should be sent or made available to the client promptly.
 In most circumstances clients hope promptly means to be sent out or available for pickup the same day they arrive in the law office.
 Sadly there is no rule or case law defining what promptly means in this circumstance.
+Let your lawyer know what you need.
+Ask your lawyer for his definition of promptly.
+Ask that this become part of the fee agreement if necessary.

 Law firms need to use clear communication The law is full of legal terms and technical jargon, and using the correct words is important to lawyers.
 However if you don’t understand what is being said, then ask for an explanation in non technical terms.
 If you still can’t understand, ask for the explanation in writing.